 - Hike through the jungle to experience the turquoise waters of the Rio Celeste

-- Zip through the cloud forest in Monteverde on a zipline adventure
+- Sail through the cloud forest in Monteverde on a zipline adventure

 - Snorkel off the coast of Manuel Antonio National Park